 The Rainbow Eucalyptus Grove

-Often referred to as rainbow gum trees, the multi-colored bark of these trees leave many awestruck.
-Pink, orange, yellow, and purple streaked barks abound throughout the grove.
+Pink, orange, yellow, and purple-streaked barks abound throughout the grove.
 The myriad of colors is more akin to an impressionist painting than a grove of trees.

 Banana Bread Stand (Halfway to Hana)

-Halfway through our list and we’re halfway down the Road to Hana.
+Almost halfway through our list, and we’re halfway down the Road to Hana, so we might as well stop for a snack!
 Mile marker 17 brings us to the aptly titled Halfway to Hana Banana Bread Stand.
-Sure there are a lot of places to stop and eat along the “long road” but there’s only one Halfway to Hana.
+Sure, there are a lot of places to stop and eat along the long road, but there’s only one Halfway to Hana.

 Hana Lava Tube

-About a half mile from Mile Marker 31, you’ll find another geological wonder.
-Kaeleku Cave or the Hana Lava Tube is about a quarter mile, self guided tour of an underground cave formed about 30,000 years ago.
+About a half mile from mile marker 31, you’ll find another geological wonder.
+Kaeleku Cave, or the Hana Lava Tube, is about a quarter mile long and is a self-guided tour of an underground cave formed about 30,000 years ago.
 It’s an underground cave and you’ll be provided with powerful flashlights, but photo opportunities are lessened from the inky darkness.

 The lava tube has stalactites, stalagmites, fissures, and chockstone.
 The owner has installed handrails and a couple of skylights offer chances to photograph green plants and ferns near the skylights entrance.